panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/ref-update-gw7vhc?file=/src/App.vue)

 Open the demo.
-You'll see that initially count is `0`.
+You'll see that count is `0`.

 Click *Increase* button and count increases.
 Importantly, the most actual value of the count is rendered on the screen. *That's reactivity in action.*